top of page

 - working 5 days a week

-This conforming is known as the 'descriptive norm effect' (3) its why we call the police if we witness a crime (please don't contact me if you've witnessed a crime and haven't), but it's also why we do things that perhaps aren't true to ourselves, it's why there have been so many societal fuck-ups in history.
+This conforming is known as the 'descriptive norm effect' (3) its why we call the police if we witness a crime, but it's also why we do things that perhaps aren't true to ourselves, it's why there have been so many societal blunders in history.

 It is easy to get lost in the rat race (in case you didn't know this term compares humans to rats attempting to earn their cheesy reward, to no avail) so sit down and ask yourself;

-Key questions from this that highlight our level of self-awareness might be reflecting on 'what we used to be afraid of' and when did this change? how did it change?
+These key questions help us to explore our self-awareness, to consider 'what we used to be afraid of' and when did this change? how did it change?

 Questions that may be harder are asking what we 'have a habit of' and what we are 'disappointed by' - these are often examples of things that others may notice before us and hide in our 'known to others, not known to self' window.

-Imagine asking an ape to swap a banana for money, its swift response would be 'fuck off, what do you think I am, human?'.
-So remember, and to quote a good friend (Bam Bam read her blog here), 'if your going to jump on the bullshit society roller coaster and buy the latest designer sofa, at least choose to'.
+Imagine asking an ape to swap a banana for money, its swift response would probably be 'what do you think I am, human?'.
+So remember, and to quote a good friend (Bam Bam read her blog here), 'if your going to jump on the roller coaster of society and buy the latest designer sofa, at least choose to'.

 TTFN, Becky.